-You can make your very own Butterfinger Candy Bars at home!
+You can make your own Butterfinger Candy Bars at home!
 This homemade recipe contains only THREE ingredients!
 It's a dream come true with your favorite candy bar made in your own kitchen.
 Can you guess the secret ingredient?!

 If you ask me what my favorite candy is, I will probably give you a dozen different answers.
 Rolos, Starburst, Dots, Twix and Butterfinger are all at the top of my list.
 I'm not just a salad connoisseur, candy is also a personal specialty.
 I have 36 years of candy-eating experience and a mouth full of fillings to back that up.
 Plus, it's in my genes.
 My dad loves candy even more than I do.

 I moved to a small town in Iowa to live with my dad and stepmother when I was in middle school.
 The schools where my mom lived in California were scary, so we all agreed that that was a wise move for me at that point in my life.
 There was a greasy (delicious) little eatery on Main Street in our small Iowa town where the entire town ate supper at least once a week.
 Cliff's Place.
 Back then, they made "tornadoes," which were the equivalent to a DQ blizzard.
 My dad would often go to Cliff's to get me a Butterfinger Tornado, and perhaps a treat for himself, as well.
 Eventually we stopped having Cliff's make our tornadoes, and my dad starting making them at home.
 I recall asking him to make me a lot of Butterfinger Tornadoes in the years that followed.

 You can imagine my delighted surprise when I learned recently how easy it is to make Butterfinger candy bars at home!
 Dad!
 The next time we visit, we are making Butterfinger Tornadoes completely from scratch!
 I hope you will be as excited as I am at the thought of this.